layer5io/linkerd-service-mesh-workshop/lab-2/README.md

 ### <a name="auto"></a> But first, a note on sidecar proxy injection

 The Linkerd sidecar proxy can be either manually or automatically injected into your application's pods.
+This can be done from the meshery dashboard for namespace globally by,
+1. Using Meshery, navigate to the Linkerd management page.
+2. Click the (+) icon on the `Configure Application` card and select `Annotate Namespace` from the list.

 A sidecar injector is used for automating the injection of the Linkerd proxy into your application's pod spec.
 The Kubernetes admission controller enforces this behavior send sending a webhook request the the sidecar injector every time a pod is to be scheduled.
 This injector inspects resources for a Linkerd-specific annotation (`linkerd.io/inject: enabled`).
 When that annotation exists, the injector mutates the pod's specification and adds both an init container as well as a sidecar containing the proxy itself.